The bespoke woodwork projects on this page have been made to the specifications of my customers.

 With this project the customer asked me to replace the existing Ikea (black ash finish) chipboard top and bottom parts and replace them with oiled oak ones (to match their other furniture) and to add thin solid oak strips to hide the upright edges of the glass.

-A kitchen cabinet with solid pine framework (in the process of manufacture) with four doors hinged centrally, to be placed against a wall on the top of the customers worktop/breakfast bar.
+A kitchen cabinet with solid pine framework (in the process of manufacture above) with four doors hinged centrally, to be placed against a wall on the top of the customers worktop/breakfast bar (below).